 The ship’s refit was thorough, repairing items that had suffered the impacts of time and age which brings her to better new.

 In 2010, Vitesse was put the on the hard.
-The top deck, formerly cored in balsa, in areas where attachments like deck blocks, tracks, stanchions or other hardware had been mounted, had developed rot in the core because the balsa core was not remove and replaced with thicken epoxy hard points.
+The top deck, formerly cored in balsa, in areas where attachments like deck blocks, tracks, stanchions or other hardware had been mounted, had developed rot in the core because the balsa core was not remove and replaced with structural filler and epoxy hard points.
 That takes time and material to do it right and we all know that production boats are trying to cut cost.
 All of the deck hardware was removed then the core and glass was removed and replaced with synthetic PVC foam core, vacuum bonded and re-glassed and faired anywhere that had any water intrusion or rot.
 The aft cross beam also needed to be rebuilt.
 The forward part of the bridge deck in front of the main bulkhead also had core rot.
 That complete area also had the core replaced and re-glassed with new tramp stainless hardware with backing plates so that issue would not happen again.
 The next issue that was addressed was the cockpit and duel outboard driving stations that had restricted views for maneuvering the boat.
 The driving stations were removed including the double teak floors that revealed more rotten core that needed replaced.

 In 2011, we then rebuilt that entire cockpit area making new seating and we moved the driving station to the bulkhead.
 Vitesse now has a view of each corner of the boat for easy maneuvering.
 Electronic shifting was installed at the new helm with a backup plug on the port cockpit for a remote set of shifters.
 This allows us to be able to walk the boat while docking.
 Another plus is that same shifter can be placed forward thru the open hatch at the windlass locker so the captain can help anchor the boat.
 This is a huge plus as shouting or hand signals are not necessary to determine where the anchor rode is.